Adult soft tissue sarcoma

 STS; Leiomyosarcoma; Hemangiosarcoma; Kaposi's sarcoma; Lymphangiosarcoma; Synovial sarcoma; Neurofibrosarcoma; Liposarcoma; Fibrosarcoma; Malignant fibrous histiocytoma; Dermatofibrosarcoma; Angiosarcoma

-Soft tissue sarcoma is cancer that forms in the soft tissue of the body.
+Soft tissue sarcoma (STS) is cancer that forms in the soft tissue of the body.
 Soft tissue connects, supports, or surrounds other body parts.
-In adults, soft tissue sarcoma is rare.
+In adults, STS is rare.

-There are many different types of soft tissue cancer.
+There are many different types of soft tissue cancers.
 The type of sarcoma depends on the tissue it forms in:

 The cancer can form almost anywhere, but is most common in the:

 It is not known what causes most sarcomas.
 But there are certain risk factors:

 - Some inherited diseases, such as Li-Fraumeni syndrome

 - Exposure to certain chemicals, such as vinyl chloride or certain herbicides

 - Having swelling in the arms or legs for a long time (lymphedema)